enso-org/enso/docs/syntax/functions.md

 1. **In the Body of a Type:** A function defined in the body of a `type` definition is automatically converted to a method on all the atoms defined in the body of that type definition.
-It is call an _instance method_.
-If the function defined in the body of a type does not have `self` parameter, it is a _static method_.
+If the function has `self` parameter, it is called an _instance method_.
+If the function does not have `self` parameter, it is called a _static method_.

 ```ruby
 type Maybe a